 Most renewable energy sources come from the sun.
-Overall, hourly, the sun is estimated to provide the earth with over 175 Trillion kilowatt hour of energy and, of this, about 1-2% is converted to wind energy.
-The places on the equator are more directly heated compared to the poles leading to the global wind systems.
-In addition, the local environment like the presence of cities, water bodies, forests alter the local wind profiles in any area.
-In the last decade, an emphasis on renewable energy sources and rapid growth of wind farms has led to significant decrease in associated costs.
+Overall, hourly, the sun is estimated to provide the Earth with over 175 Trillion kilowatt hour of energy and, of this, about 1-2% is converted to wind energy.
+Wind energy is a renewable, plentiful and clean alternative to burning fossil fuels, and produces no greenhouse gas emissions.
+Wind turbines occupy little land and consume no water — inflicting far less damage upon the environment, compared to non-renewable energy sources.
+In the last decade, an emphasis on renewable energy sources and rapid growth of the wind farm number has led to significant decrease in associated costs.

-The wind turbines developed in the 1980s became the breakthrough for the modern turbines.
-The “wind rush” that started in the 80’s suddenly ended overnight when the California government stopped its support schemes.
 In the last decade starting 1998, the MegaWatt-sized turbines and large wind farms have revolutionized the wind energy industry and making it a potent source of renewable energy.
-Spearheading this revolution has been Denmark and Germany, who are also the largest wind energy markets.
+Leading this revolution has been Denmark and Germany, who are also the largest wind energy markets.

-In this article, we explore ideas for usage of the SimScale 3D simulation software and the exploitation of its features towards design, simulation, and optimization of the power output of wind farms.
+In this article, we explore the way the SimScale 3D simulation software and its features can be used towards design, simulation, and optimization of the power output of a wind farm.

 Betz Law and Power Efficiency

 The simplest way to assess the efficiency of a wind turbine has been through the Betz Law.